 Ok, everyone who knows me knows this: I am bad at planning ahead.
 I love not knowing where I will be two weeks from now.
 So planning my travels months in advance just doesn’t work for me.

-If you have a trip coming up and you are responsible for creating a plan, here are a few handy tips.
+If you have a trip coming up and you are responsible for creating a plan, here are a few handy travel planning tips.

 How to Make Travel Planning Easier